 This is by far the most difficult yet robust method in order to customize your WordPress widget title.
 Using this technique, you can enter HTML directly into the title of your widget.
 You can make your text widget header a link which will of course make it clickable.

 WordPress core is using the Php function strip_tags() before saving the widget title contents into the database.
 This causes your HTML or any Php code to be stripped away from the widget title.

 Since I haven’t been able to locate a filter to use in the functions.php file that would allow us to save HTML into the widget title, the method we’ll use involves overriding the standard text widget plugin.
 This method is going to be upgrade safe and called from our theme’s functions.php file.
 We’re only covering the “text widget” for our example but these steps can be duplicated for any other widget you want to override.

-UPDATE: March 4, 2014 – I’ve removed step #4.
+UPDATE: I’ve removed step #4 from this tutorial.
 As mentioned above it’s an advanced feature that should only be done by developers with advanced knowledge of Php and WordPress.
 The code I used to have was inspired by a post by Michael Tracey.
 Clicking that link will take you to Michael’s tutorial that demonstrates using HTML in your widget titles.